diogovalentepcs/eurostat/README.md

 Read a dataset from SDMX service, with or without the flags.
 Return a list of tuples.
 The first tuple (row) contains the header.
 It allows to download some datasets that are not available from the main database (e.g., Comext).
-This service is slow, so you will better select the subset you need and set the filter parameters along the available dimensions by setting *filter_pars* (a dictionary where keys are dimensions names, values are lists).
+This service is slow, so you will better select a small subset of data and set accordingly the filter parameters along the available dimensions by setting *filter_pars* (a dictionary where keys are dimensions names, values are lists).
 To see a rough progress status, set verbose = True.

 Example: